lolml-gmbh/lolml_app_template/README.md

-The following installation instructions use the Conda package manager.
-The instructions also work verbatim with `Mamba` and `micromamba`.
+The following installation instructions use the `micromamba` package manager.
+The instructions also work verbatim with `Conda` and `Mamba`.

 ## Local Installation